JonNorman/bike-spotting/README.md

 ## Features to add
 1. Interpolated locking and dockings such that the feed appears more "real time".
-2. Real time "bursts" on each station when a bike is docked or locked.
+2. A pretty "burst" effect on each station when a bike is docked or locked (event determines colour).
 3. A basic D3 line graph to show the net bike usage throughout the day
 4. A playback feature that will play a sped-up day's worth of locks and docks.